 These days the town is mostly known as the decor for Shakespeare’s famous love story of Romeo & Juliet.
 Millions of tourists find their way to Verona each year to experience the city’s magic or maybe to find love themselves.
 Not only literature lovers but also history buffs and opera enthusiasts will fall in love with this Italian destination.
 Do you want to shop the latest Italian fashion trends or are you the ultimate foodie that wants to try out all that tasty Italian food?
 There is something for everyone in Verona!

 Below we list all the top sights and things to do in Verona for a one-day trip.
 You can use our Verona travel guide as an inspiration and tailor it according to your personal interests.
 We were able to visit most of the sights below in one single day, except for the Giusti gardens and the Romeo & Juliet sights.
 Indeed you read that right, we decided to skip those, keep reading to find out why.
-Anyways it’s possible to see all Verona’s highlights in one day, although it’s a bit rushed.
+Anyways it’s possible to explore all of Verona’s highlights in one day, although it might feel a bit rushed.
 You can easily spread everything over two days to see things at a slower pace.

 We are starting right off with the iconic landmark of Verona, the ancient Roman Arena (or Arena di Verona).
 No visit to Verona would be complete without visiting this architectural highlight.
 The arena is located right in the heart of the city on the lively Piazza Bra.
-The impressive Roman amphitheater is reminiscent of a typical Roman colosseum and was built in the 1st century AD.
+The impressive Roman amphitheater was built in the year 30 AD, which makes it older than the Colosseum in Rome and it’s one of the best-preserved structures of its kind.
 The spectacular construction traces back to the end of the empire of Augustus and the beginning of Claudius’empire.
-In ancient times the arena was the center for “bread and plays” (or ludi) for 30.000 roman spectators.
+In ancient times the arena was the center for “bread and plays” (or ludi) for 30.000 Roman spectators.
 Gladiators would be the main attraction, fighting for their lives (think of the movie to get an idea).

 TIP | Depending on the time of day the arena can have really long queues.
 With the Verona Card, you can skip the lines (VIP!).
 You can also join the following skip-the-line guided tour of Verona Arena to learn more about its history and the gladiator tales.